 Discuss unfinished business.
 Review actions and recommendations that have not yet been completed.
 Those responsible should report the status of the item.
 Items on which definite decisions have not been made should be brought up for reconsideration.

 Review observations of conditions and behaviors.
 Discuss observations safety committee members have made during the previous month.
-The information represents important data that can be used by the safety committee to uncover trends and improvements that may be needed in the safety management system.
+The information is important data that can be used by the safety committee to uncover trends and improvements that may be needed in the safety management system.
 Remember, names are not important here.